TaraRhoseyn/kicks_ecomm_store/README.md

 The aim of this website is to build a fully functional e-commerce site where users can purchase footwear and accessories, leave ratings, create accounts and view their order history.

 Disclaimer: The purpose of this website is purely education and in submission for an assignment for Code Institute's Diploma in Web Applications Development.
-Any real brand names used in this assignment are not affiliated to the project.
+Any reference to real brand names used in this assignment are not affiliated to the project.

 ## User Experience